igoogolx/lux-docs/docs/faq.md

 If lux keep connected, when os wakes up, network will be unavailable on macOS and memory usage will be huge on Windows.
 The issue is still under investigation.
-So, it's better disconnect it and reconnect it when os wakes up.
+So, it's better to disconnect it and reconnect it when os wakes up.

 ### Does lux use fake ip?